myparcelnl/woocommerce/readme.txt

 == Changelog ==

 = 4.0.5 (2020-02-25) =
-* Fix: change path for the carrier images
+* Fix: Change path for the carrier images

 = 4.0.4 (2020-02-24) =
 * Fix: Can't ship DPD when there are additional costs